 Peanut Butter Banana Muffins are soft, moist, and filled with flavor.
-Best part of all – they’re gluten free.
-No flour is needed for these surprisingly healthy breakfast treats.
+Plus, there’s no flour needed – these breakfast muffins are gluten free.

 - 1 cup peanut butter